Bagenholm/glennsdryck/README.md

 #Usage
 Glenns Dryck can scrape five different stores for their alcohol-based products and gives you the cheapest alternatives for getting roughly 1 promille (or 0.5 promille, over roughly 3 hours).

+Can't be run on JDK 11 or later without also bundling it with JavaFX due to a scraper using JavaFX webkit - either run it with JDK 1.8 or bundle it with JavaFX.

 MySQL and RabbitMQ running on default ports.
+Use root/root for MySQL and guest/guest for RabbitMQ, or change username and password in application.properties.

 #Endpoints